Serfdom in Russia: Eighteenth and nineteenth centuries

 As the ideas of Enlightenment and humanism spread among the Russian nobility at the turn of the 18th and 19th centuries, a conviction developed that the system of serfdom was flawed and hindered economic development and urban growth.
 Tsar Alexander I and his advisors quietly discussed the options at length.
 Obstacles included the failure of abolition in Austria and the political reaction against the French Revolution.
 Cautiously, he freed peasants from Estonia and Latvia and extended the right to own land to most classes of subjects, including state-owned peasants, in 1801 and created a new social category of "free agriculturalist", for peasants voluntarily emancipated by their masters, in 1803.
 The great majority of serfs were not affected (under this decree by 1858 152,000 male souls, or 1.5 percent of serfs, had been bought out to freedom).
 Alexander I forbade to advertise the sale of serfs without land (1801), to sell peasants at fairs (1808), cancelled the right of landlords to exile peasants to katorga ('hard labour'); 1807) and to settle them in Siberia (1809).
 In 1818 Alexander I gave secret instructions to 12 dignitaries to develop projects to abolish serfdom (among the authors of the projects were A. A. Arakcheev, P. A. Vyazemsky, V. N. Karazin, P. D. Kiselyov, N. S. Mordvinov, N. G. Repnin).
 All these projects were united by the principle of gradual emancipation of peasants without infringement of economic interests of landlords.
 However, in 1822–23, due to changes in the domestic political course, Alexander I again forbade serfs to complain to the authorities about the cruelty of their masters, to bring lawsuits for emancipation, and also restored the right of landlords to exile peasants to Siberia at their discretion.

 The Russian state also continued to support serfdom due to military conscription.
 The conscripted serfs dramatically increased the size of the Russian military during the war with Napoleon.
 With a larger military Russia achieved victory in the Napoleonic Wars and Russo-Persian Wars; this did not change the disparity between Russia and Western Europe, who were experiencing agricultural and industrial revolutions.
 Compared to Western Europe it was clear that Russia was at an economic disadvantage.
 European philosophers during the Age of Enlightenment criticized serfdom and compared it to medieval labor practices which were almost non-existent in the rest of the continent.
 Most Russian nobles were not interested in change toward western labor practices that Catherine the Great proposed.
 Instead they preferred to mortgage serfs for profit.
-Napoleon did not touch serfdom in Russia.
 In 1820, 20% of all serfs were mortgaged to state credit institutions by their owners.
 This was increased to 66% in 1859.